timabell/timwise.co.uk/_posts/2019-08-20-laptop-setup.md

 * Run updates
+* Turn on automatic updates in update manager preferences, and automatic obsolete kernal removal
 * Configure nemo file manager to always use list view
 * Run syncthing-gtk from system menu (auto-installs syncthing binary)
     * Configure syncthing not to route over internet (no relay, no public discovery, no NAT traversal)